Del Amo Fashion Center: Mills renovation

 The new open-air lifestyle center opened on September 14, 2006, anchored by a two-story flagship Forever 21), a Lucky Strike Lanes, and an AMC Theatres 18-screen multiplex to the mall.
 A Crate & Barrel home furnishings store opened adjacent to the mall in 2007.

-In 2007, The Mills Corporation was jointly acquired by Simon Property Group and Farallon Capital Management.
-Simon assumed management of Del Amo Fashion Center at this time.
-In April 2008, the mall's website was placed under the Simon.com format along with sister Simon/Mills malls, like Ontario Mills, Hilltop Mall, the Block at Orange and Great Mall.
+In April 2007, The Mills Corporation was jointly acquired by Simon Property Group and Farallon Capital Management.
+Both assumed ownership and management of Del Amo Fashion Center.

 Simon expansion

 After increasing its ownership stake in the property, Simon presented preliminary plans to revamp Del Amo.
 The plans were considered vague and underwhelming by Torrance residents.

 In late 2012, detailed plans to redevelop Del Amo on a much larger scale were unveiled.
-These latest design efforts were led by Hollywood-based architecture firm, 5+design.
+These latest design efforts were led by Hollywood-based architecture firm 5+design.
 The mall's north end would be demolished entirely, replaced by a new two-level Californian coastal-designed wing of luxury shops, expanding this mall into one of the largest malls in Southern California and back to the top 10 largest malls in the United States with the intention to stop the leaking of and to gain market share from the more affluent shopping centers in West LA (namely Westfield Century City and Third Street Promenade) and Orange County (namely the Irvine Spectrum, Fashion Island, and South Coast Plaza).
 In conjunction with the renovation, Nordstrom announced it would relocate its store from the South Bay Galleria in nearby Redondo Beach to Del Amo, anchoring the new wing.
 This much grander plan was meant to finally re-establish this property as the premier shopping center of the South Bay region of Los Angeles and revitalize this long-neglected, massive mall into one cohesive property with one distinct architectural style.

 The first phase of the project, redeveloping the wing of shops above Carson Street into a new food court, renamed "Patio Cafes", began in 2013.
 Work was completed in the spring of the following year, as retailers began vacating the north wing to make way for the renovation.

 Plans to consolidate the mall's three Macy's stores into two were confirmed in 2014, with Macy's consolidating its standalone Macy's Home store into the existing Macy's Men's store.
 Simon then traded ownership of the Macy's Men's building for the Macy's Home building.
 Dick's Sporting Goods moved into the former Macy's Home space in early 2017.
 Meanwhile, the Jo-Ann Fabrics store on the ground floor of said began began renovation in early 2019 and completed in mid 2020.